Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 ## Learning Objectives

-1. Define CSS preprocessor functionality and uses
+1. Define CSS preprocessor functionality and uses cases
 1. Write code in the scss language
 1. Compile code written in scss to vanilla CSS

 ## What is SASS?

-Q: What is SASS?
+**Q:** What is SASS?
-A: SASS is a language that compiles to vanilla CSS.
+**A:** SASS is a language that compiles to vanilla CSS.

-Q: Why use SASS?
+**Q:** Why use SASS?
-A: SASS provides a way to generate CSS from higher level code that inlcudes variables, conditional statements, loops, and more.
+**A:** SASS provides a way to generate CSS from higher level code that inlcudes variables, conditional statements, loops, and more.
 These are things that _don't exist in vanilla CSS_.

-Q: Can I use the SASS language in the browser?
+**Q:** Can I use the SASS language in the browser?
-A: No, you must compile scss to CSS first.
+**A:** No, you must compile scss to CSS first.

-Q: How do you compile SASS?
+**Q:** How do you compile SASS?
-A: Use a preprocessor, there are a few to choose from.
+**A:** Use a preprocessor, there are a few to choose from.
 Both command line tools and desktop applications.

 ## Install SASS